The Three Pillars of Sustainability EXPLAINED

 The circular economy is a new model of production and consumption that aims at improving sustainability by promoting: sharing, repairing, refurbishing, reusing, and finally recycling as much as possible of each product.

 The circular economy aims at maximizing the use of manufactured products by sharing and leasing instead of owning them: essentially turning products into services.
-Just think about how many items you own but rarely use, wouldn’t make more sense to lease them only when needed?

 Another important aspect of the circular economy is the design process.
 Products should be designed to be long-lasting, easy to fix, and recycled when their lifecycle comes to an end.
 For this reason, having a circular economy also implies having a circular supply chain.

 What’s the difference between the circular and the linear economy?
 The circular economy concept is opposite to the one of the linear economy.
-In a linear economy, all the resources are pulled from the environment to produce goods that have a relatively low average use and are ultimately destined to landfills.
+In a linear economy, all the resources are pulled from the environment to produce goods that have a relatively low average use and are ultimately destined for landfills.

 The objective of a circular economy is to create a closed-loop, where most of the resources are reused through recycling and the manufactured product is used as much as possible by extending its life using remanufacturing and refurbishment.
-Also in the circular economy, there will be a residual waste, but this will be minimal compared to a linear economy.

 Criticism of the circular economy concept